7.2-magnitude earthquake strikes Haiti, leaving more than 300 people dead | CNN

 The state of emergency is in effect for the Western Department, Southern Department, Nippes and Grand’Anse.

-The earthquake was about 12 kilometers (7.5 miles) northeast of Saint-Louis-du-Sud and 10 kilometers deep, according to the US Geological Survey (USGS).
+Saturday’s quake was far less damaging than the one in 2010.
+A United Nations reconnaissance mission to the affected areas found “less significant damages than initially expected,” the UN Office for the Coordination of Humanitarian Affairs said Sunday.

-The quake is just the latest challenge for the struggling country, which is still dealing with fallout from the disastrous 7.0-magnitude earthquake in January 2010 that killed an estimated 220,000 to 300,000 people.
-The epicenter of Saturday’s earthquake was about 60 miles west of the 2010 quake, further away from the most populated areas of Haiti.
+“The most urgent humanitarian needs are expected to be linked to the provision of medical assistance and water, sanitation and hygiene,” the organization said.

+The earthquake is just the latest challenge for the struggling country, which is still dealing with fallout from the 2010 earthquake.
 The assassination of President Jovenel Moise last month, which has not yet been solved or properly explained, has added further instability to a country in crisis.

 “We’re concerned that this earthquake is just one more crisis on top of what the country is already facing – including the worsening political stalemate after the president’s assassination, COVID and food insecurity,” Jean-Wickens Merone, a spokesman with World Vision Haiti, said in a statement.